Life is all about growth isn’t it? Personal growth. Spiritual growth. Growth in all areas of life.

 The spiritual and personal growth process brings freedom and joy.
 In the midst.

-But eternal. lasting. part of a plan bigger than our pain.
+But it’s eternal work with a lasting reward, part of a plan bigger than our pain.

 What are you learning through the process of pain?